-4.1.
+- 4.1.
 The Resource Plan identifies the Resource's corporate responsibility with regard to equalities and diversity as a headline priority.
-Objectives noted are:-
+Objectives noted are:- - Number of impact assessments carried out against those timetabled - ♦ Development of a Single Equality Scheme

-- Number of impact assessments carried out against those timetabled - ♦ Development of a Single Equality Scheme - ♦ Increase in number of women/men taking up employment in non traditional roles - 4.2.
-Officers from the Resource provide both the lead and support roles for a number of equality related working groups, networks and forums including:- - the Corporate Equality and Diversity Working Group and any of its short life groups, e.g. on equality impact assessment - ♦ the network of Resource Diversity Liaison Officers who monitor recruitment and provide advice to managers on equality issues in employment and the employee forums - the Senior's Together in South Lanarkshire and the Older People's Assembly - partnership working arrangements with other public agencies and the voluntary sector e.g. the Multi Agency Racial Incident Monitoring Group (Marim), the Disability Partnership and the Lanarkshire Ethnic Minority Action Group (Lemag) - the Corporate Consultation Working Group - the performance improvement through continued achievement of external standards such as Investors in People (IIP) and Chartermark
+- Increase in number of women / men taking up employment in non traditional roles - 4.2.
+Officers from the Resource provide both the lead and support roles for a number of equality related working groups, networks and forums including:- - the Corporate Equality and Diversity Working Group and any of its short life groups, e.g. on equality impact assessment - the network of Resource Diversity Liaison Officers who monitor recruitment and provide advice to managers on equality issues in employment and the employee Committees - ♦ Seniors Together in South Lanarkshire and the Older People's Assembly - partnership working arrangements with other public agencies and the voluntary sector e.g. the Diversity Monitoring Group (DMG) formerly MARIM, the Disability Partnership and the Lanarkshire Ethnic Minority Action Group (Lemag) - ♦ the Corporate Consultation Working Group - the Scottish Councils Equalities Network - ♦ the compilation of the annual report to Audit Scotland on the statutory performance indicator on accessible public buildings - ♦ the performance improvement through continued achievement of external standards such as Investors in People (IIP) and Chartermark